Below are frequently asked questions for individuals visiting the Tenement Museum.

 We recognize the diverse needs of our audience and are committed to enabling all visitors to explore the shared American experiences we interpret at the Museum.
 View a complete list of our accessible programs and services on our accessibility page.

 The Tenement Museum is partially air-conditioned.
-The following spaces/programs are air-conditioned: The Victoria Confino tour; Shop Life tour; Under One Roof, and the Tastings at the Tenement experience; The Museum Shop and Visitor Center, theater, and the classrooms and private event spaces at 103 Orchard Street; The other areas of the building are cooled using fans.
+The following spaces/programs are air-conditioned: the Cultural Crossroads, Finding Home, and the Hard Times: 1880s tours; as well as the Museum Shop, Visitor Center, and theater.
+Other areas of the buildings are cooled using fans.
 All visitors are permitted to drink bottled water on their tour to stay cool.

 The Museum does not have any eating facilities.
 Water and select soft drinks are available for sale in our Museum Shop located at 103 Orchard Street and there are water fountains on the lower level.
 The Lower East Side is also home to a number of excellent restaurants.
-Please visit our Neighborhood Guide for suggestions or pick up a copy at the Visitor Center when you come for your tour.
+Feel free to ask Visitor Center staff for suggestions when you come for your tour.

 The Tenement Museum does not offer onsite parking.
 Metered street parking is available, but limited.
 Please allow a lot of additional time to find parking if you require it.
 The nearest parking lot is Essex Street Municipal Parking, located at 109 Essex St, New York, NY 10002.